 Differentiating Crohn Disease and Ulcerative Colitis

-IBD affects people of all ages but usually begins before age 30, with peak incidence from 14 to 24.
+Inflammatory bowel disease affects people of all ages but usually begins before age 30, with peak incidence from 14 to 24.
 IBD may have a second smaller peak between ages 50 and 70; however, this later peak may include some cases of ischemic colitis.

-IBD is most common among people of Northern European and Anglo-Saxon origin and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish whites.
+IBD is most common among people of Northern European and Anglo-Saxon origin and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish whites from the same geographic location.
 The incidence is lower in central and southern Europe and lower still in South America, Asia, and Africa.
 However, the incidence is increasing among blacks and Latin Americans living in North America.
 Both sexes are equally affected.
 First-degree relatives of patients with IBD have a 4- to 20-fold increased risk; their absolute risk may be as high as 7%.
 Familial tendency is much higher in Crohn disease than in UC.
 Several gene mutations conferring a higher risk of Crohn disease (and some possibly related to UC) have been identified.